-I am building a laptop using some MCUs to emulate a 6502, 256kb memory, SID-sound and filesystem.
+I am building a laptop with a W65C02, lots of memory, SID-sound, decent graphics and a filesystem.

 To make the experience fit your profile, pick a username and tell us what interests you.